Trust Isn't a Destination

 Stick with me.

-What happens when you rush something, whether it’s making breakfast, your afternoon workout, or a creative project?
-How do you feel when you have to hand something over before you’re completely happy with the end result?
+What happens when you rush whether it’s making breakfast, your afternoon workout, or a creative project?
+How do you feel when you have to hand something over before you’re truly happy with the end result?

-It doesn’t feel so great & actually it may feel a bit half-assed, less than stellar, or really like a waste of time.
+It doesn’t feel so great and actually it may feel a bit half-assed, less than stellar, or even like you’ve just wasted your time.

 Personally, I let my heart make a majority of decisions because it hasn’t steered me wrong in my twenty-odd years of life.
-I’ll make a pros & cons list when it comes to the biggies (i.e. a move to another state, a new relationship, or a new job) but my heart almost always outweighs logic.
-Don’t get me wrong, I’ll still feel nerves, a bit of worry, & a touch of fear for the unknown but I trust my heart as the GPS for my journey.
+I’ll make a pros and cons list when it comes to the biggies (i.e. a move to another state or a new job), but my heart almost always outweighs logic.
+Don’t get me wrong, I’ll still have nerves, a bit of worry, and a touch of fear for the unknown but I trust my heart as the GPS for my journey.

-Opportunity seems to be endless when you open yourself up & allow your heart to follow its desires.
-Saying that & even reading that sentence is A LOT easier than putting this practice into use, but here are four more thoughts to back up why you should respect the timing of your heart.
+Opportunity is endless when you open yourself up and allow your heart to follow its desires.
+Believe me, that’s easier said than done so here are four more thoughts to back up why you should respect the timing of your heart.

 patience rather than pressure

-Hurrying or rushing through anything will bring up feelings of stress, overwhelm, & maybe even disappointment.
-Patience is a necessary trait for living a more meaningful life & I can just about guarantee you will feel happier when you can remain calm, cool, & collected amidst a big decision.
+Hurrying or rushing through anything will inevitably bring up feelings of stress, overwhelm, and maybe even disappointment.
+Patience is a necessary trait for living a life that goes beyond the bare minimum and I can guarantee you will feel happier when you can remain calm, cool, and collected amidst a big decision.

 intuition rather than ignorance